raganwald-deprecated/homoiconic/2012/12/combinators_1.md

 ## Summary of Part I

-We've seen four handy combinators: `get`, `splat`, `pluck`, and `maybe`.
+* We've seen four handy combinators: `get`, `splat`, `pluck`, and `maybe`.

-`get` and `maybe` play well together; `splat` and `pluck` are conveniences that help program in a functional rather than OO style.
-All are practical.
-In Part II, we'll look at some combinators that are specifically tuned for working with instance methods: `bound`, `send`, and `fluent`.
+* `get` and `maybe` play well together; `splat` and `pluck` are conveniences that help program in a functional rather than OO style.

----
+In Part II, we'll look at some combinators that are specifically tuned for working with instance methods: "bound," "send," and "fluent." (*cough*).
 The recipes in this post are from my book [JavaScript Allongé](http://leanpub.com/javascript-allonge), a book focused on working with functions in JavaScript, including combinators, constructors, methods, and decorators.
 You can download a [free sample PDF](http://samples.leanpub.com/javascript-allonge-sample.pdf).
-[Feedback welcome](mailto:reg@braythwayt.com)
+[Feedback welcome](mailto:reg@braythwayt.com)!

 ---